JosephBARBIERDARNAL/pypalettes/README.md

 # purrpalette

-A large collection of matplotlib color maps.
+A large (~2500) collection of color maps for matplotlib/seaborn.

 ### How data has been collected